If you are in need of rental assistance or are at risk for eviction, the following resources and steps may help you stay in your home.

 Step No. 3: Seek legal help and know your rights as a renter

-A landlord is required to provide notice or a court judgment in order to evict a tenant for not paying rent.
+The legal process for eviction for nonpayment of rent differs from state to state, (and city to city).
+Generally, a landlord is required to provide notice or a court judgment in order to evict a tenant for not paying rent.
 Even if you can’t pay your rent, your landlord cannot lock you out, shut off utilities, or force you out.
 It’s considered tenant harassment for a landlord to use intimidation or threaten to call immigration enforcement or incite violence.
 Evictions need to be filed in court.

 If your landlord is unwilling to show leniency and has plans to evict you, reach out to a local legal aid or appropriate social services organization that can help you understand your rights as a tenant in addition to your options.
 Certain organizations will have direct lines of referral with other agencies, and depending on where you live, they can help you fill out the applications for assistance, provide advice, and also provide representation if you’re being evicted, Block says.